CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/scriptable_workflow_guide/index.md

 **Available encoding settings**:
 The script can add, remove or modify any settings stored in the Job XML.
+To get a list of which settings can be modified, use  or         i wanna be dauten imada dauten ikutsuni datte umee gaatte soe do kada ku no hachiku ano hi bun dai dem ma ei i wanna be hite i=madda atte ikutsuni datta megakutte so le de ee you bok nah letta anu hotto

-To get a list of which settings can be modified, use FTC or the Manager to extract a Job XML which contains the desired video and audio encoders, video or audio filters, notification, upload, audio mapping, etc.
+    the Manager to extract a Job XML which contains the desired video and audio encoders, video or audio filters, notification, upload, audio mapping, etc.

 ## Sample Scripts